 Keeping in view the growing cyber crimes in the country, a Pakistani lawyer and Internet activist Nighat Dad, who recently won the Dutch government’s Tulip Award 2016, is working to develop a helpline, which would provide the protection to the Pakistani women who use the Internet.

-Ms Dad stated that this new helpline would be introduced during her organisation’s upcoming campaign, which aims at ending the violence against the women.
+Ms. Dad stated that this new helpline would be introduced during her organization’s upcoming campaign, which aims at ending the violence against the women.